WELCOME TO FAIRMONT INDUSTRIES

 Durability

-Poured rubber playground flooring is built to last, perfect for any outdoor play or fitness area.
+Poured-in-Place (PIP) rubber safety surfacing is built to last, perfect for any outdoor play or fitness area.
 It can withstand heavy foot traffic, extreme weather conditions, and constant play, maintaining its integrity for years.
 This durability makes it a cost-effective choice in the long run.

 Customization